Viktor Yahun: Biography

 Born in Moldova, Ukrainian by nationality.

-1977-1987 - was studying in secondary school number 2 in Telenești.
+From 1977 to 1987 he studied in secondary school number 2 in Telenești.

 From 1987 to 1992 he studied at the Lviv Forestry Institute.

-Since 1988 he was actively involved in social and political movement for the independence of Ukraine.
+Since 1988 he has been actively involved in social and political movements for the independence of Ukraine.

 Since 1989, he has served as the Chairman of the Student Brotherhood Lviv Forestry Institute.

 Since December 1989, he has been a member of the Ukrainian Helsinki Union (UHU).

-In October 1990 he became one of the organizers and active participants of the student hunger strike ("revolution on granite"), which took place in Kyiv.
+In October 1990 he became one of the organizers and active participants of the student hunger strike Revolution on Granite, which took place in Kyiv.
 The protests ended with the signing of the USSR Verkhovna Rada act, which guaranteed the implementation of protesters’ requirements.

 From June 1992 to February 1994 he worked in senior positions for major field of forestry and hunting in the Lviv region.

 Member of the Kyiv city branch of the Ukrainian Youth Association (CYM) in Ukraine.

-In 1992 he has applied the documents in the military service in the Security Service of Ukraine on the recommendation of social and political forces in Lviv.
+In 1992, he applied the documents in the military service in the Security Service of Ukraine on the recommendation of social and political forces in Lviv.

 December 5, 2013 he was removed outside the staff by the separate order from the head of Security Service of Ukraine Yakymenko with requirement for immediate dismissal from military service without the right to a pension and renovation.
 The formal reason for the appearance of the order became meeting with one of the leaders of the "Right Sector" Mykola Karpyuk, which was recorded by Internal Security Service.

-He was an active participant of Revolution of dignity (November 2013 - February 2014) and formally was entered to the department of the secret special tasks (counterintelligence) of volunteer security corps for the mainstream protester under the direction of Andriy Parubiy, a commandant of Euromaidan.
+He was an active participant of Revolution of dignity (November 2013 – February 2014) and formally was entered to the department of the secret special tasks (counterintelligence) of volunteer security corps for the mainstream protester under the direction of Andriy Parubiy, a commandant of Euromaidan.

 In February 2014 under the direction of Valentin Nalyvaychenko he was actively involved in the work on restoration of Ukraine security services.